MJHutchinson/ExtrinsicGaugeIndependentVectorGPs/examples/wind_interpolation/README.md

 ## 2. Downloading the data
 The code to download the data are saved in `../../datasets`.
 Go there and run the following scripts
-- Run `python era5.py` to download the ERA5 wind reanalysis data (this may take up to an hour depending on the queue)
+- Run `python era5.py` to download the ERA5 wind reanalysis data (this may take up to an hour depending on the queue).
+You can change the date(s) of the wind reanalysis data to be retrieved in the script.
+The default is `2019-01-01`.
-- Run `python wind_dataset.py` to download the weatherbench historical wind data
+- Run `python wind_dataset.py` to download the weatherbench historical wind data.
+You can select the resolution of the wind data to be downloaded using the flag `--resolution`.
+The options are `1, 2` or `5` for 1.40625&deg, 2.8125&deg and 5.625&deg resolutions respectively.

 ## 3. Running the experiment
-The main script to run the wind interpolation experiment in the paper is `gp_interpolation.py`.
+The main script to run the wind interpolation experiment in the paper is `gp_interpolation_clean.py` (reminder to change filename).
 However before running this, you have to first compute the weekly historical average of the wind velocity field by running the script `climatology.py`, and then run `spatial_pretraining.py` to learn the length scale from the weatherbench data.
 In the latter, you have the option to specify the geometry of the base manifold by including the flag `-g`.
 So if you want to use a Euclidean kernel (which is the default), run
 ```
 python spatial_pretraining.py -g r2
 ```